chiarawilden/wave/README.md

 # Decentralized Wave Portal 👋🏽

 Today was a great day!
 I finally finished my first fully functional decentralized app, thanks to [Buildspace](https://buildspace.so).
 I'm super proud of this project.
-I think this is my favorite thing I've ever built ever 🤩
+I think it's my favorite thing I've ever built ever 🤩

+This dapp is a decentralized message board, which allows peers to leave messages on Ethereum's Rinkeby Testnet.

-As usual, I ran into a few snags, but with some help from [the Buildspace community](https://discord.com/invite/vPmqZqgpsS) on Discord (thank you!)
+Naturally, I ran into a few snags, but with some help from [the Buildspace community](https://discord.com/invite/vPmqZqgpsS) on Discord (thank you!)
 I was able to finish in under 1 week.

-Here's the final result.
-I've really been digging gradients lately, they seem to be all the rage 💅🏽
+I've really been digging gradients lately, they seem to be all the rage.

 ![Wave Portal (Landing Page)](/readme/wave-portal-01.png)